BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 You will then be able to battle and catch **Rowlet**.
 Cute!

+~~ TODO NG+

+This is where you are able to skip ahead thanks to NG+ Gligar a little bit.

+Add three Pokemon to your party that match the types of Tornadus, Thundurus, and Landorus.
+Rookidee / Aevian Larvesta, Emolga, and Gligar fulfill this criteria.
+Note that both Rookidee and Larvesta are only available at this moment with great luck, so this event may not be accessible early even if you are doing NG+.

+Proceed until you reach the indoor lava section, then go all the way to the right.
+Talk to the tablet here, then go up the stairs for a fight.
+Grab the *Mirror Sprig* and *Venusarite*!

+!boss("BOSSKECLEON", "Grassy Terrain")

+This fight is easy to win, but that's not our entire objective.
+Talk to the board behind to see what it is: getting Kecleon to match the "Fourth Force".
+The fourth force in question is Enamorus, so defeat it while its typing is Fairy/Flying.
+Open the chest to get **Togepi**!

+The devs even anticipated this sequence of events playing out early.
+I recommend evolving then breeding Togetic, but in any case, you can trade Togepi to Talon in Kakori Village in exchange for a very early **Bagon** holding the *Butterfreenite*!

+~~

 We've got business on Floria Island!
 Take the boat from Kakori to Gearen.
-Talk to Ayuda in the Help Center - for getting 75 Zygarde Cells we will get a *Lucky Egg*!
+Talk to Ayuda in the Help Center - for getting 75 Zygarde Cells we will get a *Cell Imprint* and *Safety Goggles*!
 Our next threshold is 100.

 Enter the Magnolia library and talk to Zumi again.
 Now that we have Mareep, we will be given a **Mareep (Aevian)** as well at 6 *Exp.
 Candy M*.
 Our next target for *PictoZumi* is Toxel.